Digicreon/Dispak/README.md

 **`check_platform`**

-Check the platform given as parameter, or detect the platform.
+Check the platform given as parameter (using `--platform` option), or detect the platform.

 The current platform is set in the `${DPK_OPT["platform"]}` variable.

 **`check_tag`**

 Check if the tag given as a parameter already exists.
 Abort if not.

 If no tag is given, fetch the last created tag and put it in the `${DPK_OPT["tag"]}` variable.

 **`check_next_tag`**

 Check if the tag given as a parameter is valid as the next tag.
 If not or if no tag is given, a list of valid tags is shown to the user, who must choose between them.

 Then the tag is available in the `${DPK_OPT["tag"]}` variable.